hectorip/spik/README.md

 For the first version we will use the Asciidocs spec as is and translate what we can use to SSML.

 ## Asciidoc to SSML mapping

+Optional: frontmatter that specifies the flavor

+Headings (title and subtitles) ->  Emphasis tag